 4 Note: Multi-Family dwellings are not limited to the maximum percentage of Turf as shown in 1.18.030(A) table above; however, the numbers of trees, shrubs/flowers are still required.

 B. Completion of Improvements.
 All required landscaping improvements shall be completed in accordance with the approved Site Plan, landscaping planting plan, and irrigation plan and occur prior to the issuance of a Certificate of Occupancy for the associated structure/building.
 Exceptions may be permitted and Certificates of Occupancy issued where weather conditions prohibit the completion of approved and required landscaping improvements.
 In such cases an extension period of not longer than six (6) months is permitted and a bond for no less than one hundred-ten (110) percent of the total estimated value of the landscaping shall be held until the project is in full compliance with this Chapter and any approved site or landscaping plans.

 C. Large Parcels of Property.
-Since site conditions and development constraints vary greatly on large parcels of property, the Land Use Authority Board is authorized to approve Landscape Plans that deviate from strict compliance with the provisions of this Chapter.
+Since site conditions and development constraints vary greatly on large parcels of property, the Development Review Committee is authorized to approve Landscape Plans that deviate from strict compliance with the provisions of this Chapter.
 Property not required to be landscaped with a Site Plan Permit approval shall be required to be maintained.

 1.18.035 REQUIRED BUFFER WIDTHS AND IMPROVEMENTS.